ruzz311/vml-minification/simple/README.md

 After completion we are ready to start!
 Run `grunt` in the terminal and watch the magic.

 ## Grunt Task Breakdown
-The first task of this gruntfile is to simply concatenate our CSS and Javascript.
+The first task of this gruntfile is to simply concatenate our CSS and JavaScript.
 On closer inspection of the gruntfile, you may notice the src attribute is set to *.css and *.js.
 This tells Grunt to look for ANY file with that file extension and include that in the concatenation.